7Ragnarok7/DEDMAP/README.md

  - Supports Sweep Scanning (Ping Sweep)

- - Has a turbo mode (lan mode) for sweep scanning.
-The turbo mode can be used both in lan and wan but it is recommended to use only in lan as it may decrease the accuracy of the scan in a wan network.
+ - Has a turbo mode (LAN mode) for sweep scanning.
+The turbo mode can be used both in LAN and wan but it is recommended to use only in LAN as it may decrease the accuracy of the scan in a wan network.

- - The wan mode can also be used in a lan network for more accurate results.
+ - The wan mode can also be used in a LAN network for more accurate results.
 Lan mode = Performance, Wan mode = Accuracy.

  - Is flexible.
-Multiple scanning options can be combined together based on requirements.
+Multiple scanning options can be combined based on requirements.

  - Is clever.
-Scans only the live targets if a sweep scan in combined with other scans.
+Scans only the live targets if a sweep scan is combined with other scans.

  - Supports Verbose mode